Jellman86/PS-Xstore-Tools/README.md

 # PS-Xstore-Tools
- A Collection of administrative xStore tools written in powdershell.
+ A Collection of administrative xStore scripts written in PowerShell.